 Scott has served on a number of boards including the Colorado Government Finance Officers Association and the National Government Finance Officers Association Committee on Treasury Management and Investments.
 He has been a member of the COLOTORUST Board of Trustees since 1998 and currently serves as Chairman.

-Brett currently serves as Chief Business Officer for District 49 as he has since 2009, where he leads one of the financially healthiest school districts in the state.
+Brett currently serves as Chief Business Officer for Lewis-Palmer School District 38, located in Monument, CO.
+Prior to joining Lewis-Palmer, Brett served as the Chief Business Officer at District 49 for over 13 years, and 2 years as CFO in Bennett School District before that.
 He has previously held accounting and finance positions around the country with Bank One, J.P.
-Morgan Chase, The Dun & Bradstreet Corporation, and Bennett School District.
+Morgan Chase and The Dun & Bradstreet Corporation.
 He received a Bachelor of Science in Business Administration with a focus on Accounting and Finance from the University of Arizona.

-Brett has served on the COLOTRUST Board of Trustees since 2010, has served on a variety of committees including the Information Technology Committee, and currently serves as Vice Chairman.
+Brett has served on the COLOTRUST Board of Trustees since 2010, has served on a variety of committees including the Business Continuity Plan Committee, and currently serves as Vice Chairman.